 Comparing Modern vs Traditional Architecture in Cardiff

 Cardiff’s architectural landscape is a dynamic tapestry where history meets modern innovation.
 This article presents 10 key aspects of Cardiff architecture, comparing traditional features with contemporary design approaches.
 Home owners and design enthusiasts alike will discover how centuries-old heritage and cutting-edge planning strategies combine to shape a vibrant urban environment.
-At Jamatek, we blend AI, immersive VR technology, and expert architectural planning to create spaces that are sustainable, functional, and visually stunning—a philosophy reflected in Cardiff’s evolving built environment.
+At Jamatek, we blend AI, immersive VR technology, and expert architectural planning to create spaces that are sustainable, functional, and visually stunning—a philosophy reflected in Cardiff’s evolving built environment and in our wider work showcased in innovative Cardiff architecture projects.

 Key Takeaways